-This event will examine the future policy actions required to tackle Scotland’s obesity problem, following the conclusion of ‘A Healthier Future – Action, Ambitions on Diet, Activity and Healthy Weight’ consultation as we look ahead to the imminent Scottish Government strategy.
+This event will examine the future policy actions required to tackle Scotland’s obesity problem, following the release of the Scottish Government's 'Diet and Healthy Weight Delivery Plan'

 Obesity is Scotland’s foremost public health problem